Khmer people

-The majority of the Khmers follow Theravada Buddhism.
-Significant populations of Khmers reside in adjacent areas of Thailand (Northern Khmer) and the Mekong Delta region of neighboring Vietnam (Khmer Krom), while there are over one million Khmers in the Khmer diaspora living mainly in France, the United States, and Australia.
+The majority of Khmer people follow Theravada Buddhism.
+Significant populations of Khmers reside in neighboring regions, including Northern Khmer communities in adjacent areas of Thailand and Khmer Krom communities in the Mekong Delta region of Vietnam.
+There are nearly one million Khmers in other diaspora communities, living mainly in the United States, France, and Australia.

 Distribution

-Cambodia

-The majority of the world's Khmers live in Cambodia, the population of which is over 90% Khmers.
+The majority of the world's Khmers live in Cambodia, the population of which is over 95% Khmer.

-Thailand and Vietnam
+Thailand, Vietnam and Laos

-There are also significant Khmer populations native to Thailand and Vietnam.
-In Thailand, there are over one million Khmers (known as the Khmer Surin), mainly in Surin (Sorin), Buriram (Borei Rom) and Sisaket (Srei Saket) provinces.
-Estimates for the number of the Khmers in Vietnam (known as the Khmer Krom) vary from the 1.3 million given by government data to 7 million advocated by the Khmers Kampuchea-Krom Federation.
+Additionally, a large number of Khmer people live Thailand and Vietnam.
+In Thailand, there are over one million Khmers (known as the Khmer Surin), most of whom are located in Surin (Sorin), Buriram (Borei Rom) and Sisaket (Srei Saket) provinces.
+Estimates for the number of the Khmer population in Vietnam (known as the Khmer Krom) vary from the 1.3 million given by government data to 7 million advocated by the Khmers Kampuchea-Krom Federation.
+The migration of Khmer people into Laos is less significant than in Thailand and Vietnam, those communities reside in the southwestern tip of Laos, at the borders of Thailand and Cambodia.

 Western nations

-Due to migration as a result of the Cambodian Civil War and Cambodian Genocide, there is a large Khmer diaspora residing in the United States, Canada, Australia and France.
+Due to migration as a result of the Cambodian Civil War and Cambodian genocide, there is a large Khmer diaspora residing in the United States, Canada, Australia, and France.

 History

 Origin myths

-According to one Khmer legend attributed by George Coedes to a tenth century inscription, the Khmers arose from the union of the brahmin Kambu Swayambhuva and the apsara ("celestial nymph") Mera.
+According to one Khmer legend attributed by George Coedes to a tenth century inscription, the Khmers arose from the union of the Brahmana Kambu Swayambhuva and the apsara ("celestial nymph") Mera.
 Their marriage is said to have given rise to the name Khmer and founded the Varman dynasty of ancient Cambodia.